Home/ Blog/ Healthy Living/

 • Fast heartbeat

-Protecting yourself from wildfire smoke is particularly important given the risk of COVID-19.
-According to the CDC, wildfire smoke can irritate your lungs, cause inflammation, affect your immune system, and make you more prone to lung infections, including SARS-CoV-2, the virus that causes COVID-19.
-Breathing in wildfire smoke may also exacerbate symptoms for those who already have COVID-19.
-Additionally, many of the same groups that are at high-risk of severe illness from COVID-19, including adults 65 and older, pregnant women, and people with preexisting medical conditions, are also more likely to get sick from breathing in wildfire smoke.
+Protecting yourself from wildfire smoke is crucial for your overall health.
+According to the CDC, wildfire smoke can irritate your lungs, cause inflammation, affect your immune system, and make you more prone to lung infections.
+Older adults, pregnant women, and people with preexisting medical conditions, are also more likely to get sick from breathing in wildfire smoke.
 Other groups at risk of harmful effects from wildfire smoke include children, outdoor workers, and those who are immunocompromised or taking drugs that suppress the immune system.

 How to prepare and protect yourself

 As with any natural disaster, being prepared is the first step.
-We recommend having non-perishable food, water, and two weeks worth of medications stocked and ready.
-Consider packing an emergency bag with a change of clothes, copies of important documents and IDs, pet food and supplies, charging cables, and a first aid kit in case you need to evacuate your home at a moment’s notice.
-With COVID-19 in mind, you should also make sure to pack face masks and sanitation supplies, like hand sanitizer, soap, and disinfection wipes.
+We recommend having a two week supply of non-perishable food, water, and medications stocked and ready.
+Plan on stocking one gallon of water per person per day.
+Consider packing an emergency bag with three days’ supply of food and water, medications, change of clothes, copies of important documents and IDs, pet food and supplies, charging cables, and a first aid kit in case you need to evacuate your home at a moment’s notice.
 You may even set aside heirlooms, family photos, or other irreplaceable items in a separate bag or box to grab if you time and space allow.

 If dangerous levels of smoke are affecting your community, avoiding or limiting exposure to the outdoors is the most important thing you can do to protect yourself.
 Avoid outdoor physical activity when the air quality is bad, especially if you’re in a high-risk group.
 Keep your windows and doors closed.
 If you have an air conditioner that recirculates air, this can help with the air quality in your home.
-Be sure your fresh-air intake is closed so you’re not pulling in smokey air.
+Be sure your fresh-air intake is closed so you’re not pulling in smoky air.
 Consider purchasing an air purifier (HEPA) to create a cleaner air room in your home.
+It’s also important to avoid activities that can increase indoor pollutants such as burning candles, using gas stoves, or vacuuming.

 Use of masks